phonyphonecall/Raml-Contract-Validator/README.md

 ------------------------------
 - Transition to use the [mulesoft RAML parser](https://github.com/mulesoft/jaxrs-to-raml/tree/master/com.mulesoft.jaxrs.raml.generator), instead of the current custom built one
 - Auto-generation of swagger docs, for those still stuck on swagger
-- Incorperation of auto-generating raml html documentation
+- Incorperate auto-generating raml html documentation
-- In resource class linking of html documentation
 - Publishing to the maven default nexus!